Stability and Extension of Steady and Ranging Persistence: Related Works

 \begin{proposition}[{\cite{bergomi-exploring-graph-persistence}}, Propositions 20, 24 and 26] If $\F$ is a simple graph feature, then $\sigma^\F = \rho^\F$ are balanced ip-generators.
-Moreover, every monotone feature is a simple feature. \end{proposition}
+Moreover, every monotone feature is simple. \end{proposition}

-Our main contribution was to extend the steady and ranging persistence framework to other categories and characterize the features that provide balanced steady and ranging generators.
-A corollary of our main result is that the converse of~\Cref{prop_graph-simple-feature} is also true: if $\sigma^\F$ and $\rho^\F$ are balanced ip-generators then $\F$ is simple.
+Our main contribution is to extend the steady and ranging persistence framework to other categories and to characterize the features that provide balanced steady and ranging generators.
+A corollary of our main result is that the converse of~\Cref{prop:graph-simple-feature} is also true: if $\sigma^\F$ and $\rho^\F$ are balanced ip-generators then $\F$ is simple.